conichiGMBH/conichi-ios-sdk/Docs/CNISDKGeoFencingKit.md

   //Start the sdk with the given configuration
   [CNISDK startWithConfiguration:configuration delegate:delegate];

+  //Setups the geo fencing kit delegate - it can be any object that conforms to CNISDKGeoFencingDelegate protocol id<CNISDKGeoFencingDelegate> delegate = [self yourMethodToSetupGeoFencingDelegate];
+  [CNISDKGeoFencing sharedInstance].delegate = delegate;
 ```

 After succeeded setup `sdk` could send to it's `delegate` following messages: